COVID-19: do you need to worry about coronavirus?

 But what does all this mean to the average Briton?

-- You have been in contact with someone with a confirmed case of coronavirus, even if you feel entirely well.
+- You’ve been in close contact with someone with a confirmed case of coronavirus.

 Death toll rising